 Many people confuse it with the famous “tell me about yourself”.
 However, these two questions are entirely different and require different approaches.
 While with “tell me about yourself” you are expected to stick to answers that are above and beyond your resume, yet resonate with the working of the company, the best way for self-introduction in an interview for experienced candidates gives you more liberty to explore all aspects of the answer.

-Self-introduction in interview for experienced candidates
+Self-introduction in an interview for experienced candidates

 Talk about yourself